strimzi/proposals/066-topic-replication-factor-change.md

 ### Cluster Operator

-This component will be responsible to initialize the environment variables, and mount the Cruise Control API secret.
+This component will be responsible for initializing the environment variables and mounting the Cruise Control API secret.

-Mounting the existing Cruise Control API secret into the Topic Operator would require to always deploy Cruise Control before the Topic Operator, creating a strong dependency between these two components.
+Mounting the existing Cruise Control API secret into the Topic Operator would require deploying Cruise Control before the Topic Operator, creating a strong dependency between these two components.
 To avoid that, the Topic Operator will create it's own API secret containing a dedicated admin username and password, while Cruise Control will add the secret content to its API credentials store.
 This logic will be triggered only when they are both enabled in the Kafka resource.